gregoryjjb/vicini-web/Readme.md

 Applies validation.
 Return the error message string if there is a validation error, or an empty string if there is none.

 Datatype: `func(values)`

+---

+## Contributing

+### Basic Ideas

+There are still some rough edges but these are the goals we are trying to adhere to.

+The project uses React and the [Material-UI](https://material-ui.com/) styling library.
+Careful consideration has been taken to keep styles that are needed in multiple parts of the application in the Material-UI `theme` object.
+New features should support the light and dark theme.

+[Undux](https://github.com/bcherny/undux) is being used for the global store.
+Data should be stored in the global store if it is pulled from the server with async requests, or is needed in multiple places across the application.
+API calls/routes are defined in `utils/api.js`, while `utils/actions.js` usually contains a call to those API functions and a call to update the global store as well.
+Updates to the store should be called inside `actions.js` only (this will probably change and be split into a few files).
+Note that data in the store must be serializable; this means no functions or promises.

+React components that read or update the state or make API calls (through `actions.js`) are called *containers*.
+These containers live under `src/containers` and have "container" in the name.
+They can have their own internal state if needed.
+They generally do not render anything directly but instead pass data through props into one or more *dumb component* children.

+React components that simply render data passed in through props are *dumb components* are live under `src/components`.
+These components should **not** contain any calls to any actions or update the store directly; callback functions should be passed in through props.
+They should also be [defined functionally](https://reactjs.org/docs/components-and-props.html#functional-and-class-components) if possible, although they are allowed to have internal state if neccessary.
+This internal state should not affect any other part of the app, however (an example of "good" internal state for a dumb button component might be whether or not the user is hovering over the button; this data shouldn't go in the global store since nothing else cares about it).

+While we are not using [Redux](https://redux.js.org/), we are using many of its design principles in a simplified, less-verbose way.